|Immaculate Conception Apostolic School located in Center Harbor, New Hampshire|

 healthy friendships are developed in teamwork, a spirit of universal

 charity and cheerful service to others.
 Cleanliness, order, punctuality, friendliness,

 obedience and respect, perseverance, kindness and dependability are also valued

 |Sports are a part of the integral formation program|

 The opportunities for apostolic work depend on local conditions,

 special events at the school, and door-to-door missions.

 the school’s pedagogy and spirituality.

-For more information, come see
+For more information, come see us

-Or write to firstname.lastname@example.org
+Call (230) 631-2894 or write to firstname.lastname@example.org